WEKA

 Generally, there are three types of cloud environments:

-• Private Cloud: The opposite of public cloud, private cloud infrastructure allows for a single organization to use server resources without sharing those resources.
+- Private Cloud: The opposite of public cloud, private cloud infrastructure allows for a single organization to use server resources without sharing those resources.
 This can be accomplished in multiple ways, typically either through on-premises local cloud installations or single-tenant cloud servers hosted by providers.

 Private cloud environments can be much more flexible to the needs of the organization using them, and this includes additional layers of control and customization due to their complete ownership of the cloud resources.
-Private clouds can also help boost cybersecurity by reducing attack surfaces that exist on shared servers.
+Private clouds can also help boost cybersecurity by reducing attack surfaces that exist on shared servers.Following these benefits, there are some drawbacks.
+Private cloud is expensive, much more so than public cloud.
+Private cloud often requires more work to build, manage, and maintain the underlying resources, especially if deployed on-prem, which can slow down new projects and limit organization’s ability to scale on-demand.

-Primarily, hybrid cloud storage involves two or more cloud environments, bringing together functionality between the two using APIs or other processes.
+Primarily, hybrid cloud environments involve both public and private cloud , bringing together functionality between the two using APIs or other processes.
 These cloud environments are still different and autonomous from one another.
 The connectors and applications connecting them, however, do so in a way to render that distinction between one environment invisible to users and workflows so that your IT team or cloud partner can plan a streamlined hybrid cloud strategy.

 The biggest benefit of cloud systems is that you can store any kind of data in a hybrid environment rather than on any public or private cloud.
 Through technologies like cloud filesystems and shared databases, it’s possible to manage a variety of storage media and platforms at the same time while maintaining a uniform access interface for your people and apps.

-The benefits of this approach include:
+The characteristics of this approach include:

-• Homogenous Storage: Properly configured, a hybrid storage solution is homogeneous to users.
+- Homogenous Storage: Properly configured, a hybrid storage solution is homogeneous to users.
 That is, a regular user, like an employee, should not see the split between local and off-site data storage.
 It will all appear as a single, contiguous file system.

-• Effective Disaster Recovery Planning: Archiving and data backups are key aspects of disaster recovery and business resiliency.
+- Effective Disaster Recovery Planning: Archiving and data backups are key aspects of disaster recovery and business resiliency.
 A hybrid solution provides a way to keep important data in on-prem services while automating backups to public (and secure) cloud servers.
 This can improve RTO and RPO efforts.

-• Portable Workflows and Workloads: If you’re using compute-intensive workloads on your cloud infrastructure for things like AI or analytics, then a cloud can support flexibility in that regard.
+- Portable Workflows and Workloads: If you’re using compute-intensive workloads on your cloud infrastructure for things like AI or analytics, then a cloud can support flexibility in that regard.
 This means prioritizing workloads in dedicated on-prem resources and leaving the rest in public infrastructures.

-While cloud environments provide quite a bit in terms of optimization and cost reduction, they are not without their own challenges.
+While hybrid cloud environments provide quite a bit in terms of optimization and cost reduction, they are not without their own challenges.

 Some of these challenges include:

-• Security: One of the major selling points of private cloud systems is security and privacy.
+- Security: One of the major selling points of private cloud systems is security and privacy.
 When introducing public resources on shared servers, you could possibly open yourself to cybersecurity vulnerabilities or non-compliance.
-It’s important to have all security measures in place, with a clear idea of the risk and governance practices that can help maintain your hybrid storage environment.
+It’s important to have all security measures in place, with a clear idea of the risk and governance practices that can help maintain your hybrid cloud storage environment.

-• Complexity: Connecting files across multiple servers is one thing.
+- Complexity: Connecting files across multiple servers is one thing.
 Implementing complex workflows and workloads across servers automatically is another.
 Integrating multiple cloud environments takes a skilled provider or experienced IT team to implement and maintain.

-• Network Design: Maintaining files in a hybrid storage solution isn’t a challenge on its own.
-Using that stored data to do work over multiple applications across multiple clouds calls for a deep understanding of the underlying network protocols, requirements and hardware limitations.
+- Network Design: Maintaining files in a hybrid storage solution isn’t a challenge on its own.
+Using that stored data to do work over multiple applications across multiple clouds calls for a deep understanding of the underlying network protocols, requirements, and hardware limitations.

 In short, no.